Microsoft® SQL Server™ server management comprises a wide variety of administration tasks, including:

 - Reconfiguring network connectivity.

-- Configuring linked servers, which allows you to execute distributed queries and distributed transactions on OLE DB data sources across the enterprise.
+- Configuring linked servers.
+This allows you to execute distributed queries and distributed transactions on OLE DB data sources across the enterprise.

-- Configuring remote servers, which allows you to use one instance of SQL Server to execute a stored procedure residing on another instance of SQL Server.
+- Configuring remote servers.This allows you to use one SQL Server installation to execute a stored procedure residing on another SQL Server installation.

 - Setting server configuration options.